 In most cases it may take anywhere from three to five months to hear back about the status of your benefits, depending on how long it takes to sift through your medical records and other related evidence.
 A state agency will be tasked with contacting your physicians, accessing your medical records, and in some cases requiring you to succumb to special examinations or tests to confirm your disability.
 Once you are deemed officially disabled by the state agency in charge of your case, you will be able to benefit from one of the two applicable programs: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 Overall, when you apply for social security disability benefits you need to know what you’re getting yourself into and how to make the process work for you.
-The best decision you can make to ensure that you get the benefits you deserve in a timely manner is to reach out to a reputable social security disability attorney, like the ones at The Law Offices of Daniel J. Harris, P.C., today.
+The best decision you can make to ensure that you get the benefits you deserve in a timely manner is to reach out to a reputable social security disability attorney, like the ones at Harris Law, today.

 Federal laws control all attorney representation fees for cases involving social security disability benefit acquisition across the United States.
 If and once the Social Security Administration approves your claim, you will receive a check for retroactive benefits, as well as a check to cover all the time your case spent pending in the Administration.
 After your claim is approved, the Social Security Administration will take 25% or $6,000.00 from your (or your family member’s) retroactive check and send it directly to your attorney to cover the cost of representation.
-If you’re in need of a legal consultation, call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+If you’re in need of a legal consultation, call Harris Law today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.